Insta360-Research-Team/AirSim360/README.md

 The platform enables closed-loop simulation for omnidirectional aerial systems and offers an integrated toolchain for intelligent data acquisition across diverse flight scenarios.

+Please wait for our realease source including python tookit, UE plugin and collected dataset!

 ---

 ## ✨ Core Capabilities